Four Days on Cozumel: Drift Dives, Mayan Ruins, and the Best Tacos of Your Life

 Day 1: Palancar and First Impressions

-The first dive was Palancar Gardens.
+The first dive is Palancar Gardens.
 Cozumel's signature experience is drift diving — the current carries you along the reef wall at a comfortable pace, and the boat follows your bubbles and picks you up downstream.
 You barely need to fin.
 It's like flying.

 Afternoon